 The only challenge you’ll experience if you’re in such a fix is what has been mentioned already: you won’t be able to view footage either on-site or remotely and not unexpectedly, you’ll also lose the basic controls of the camera and Home Base, especially those functions that are dependent on the app and by extension, need internet functionality to do their thing.

 Do Other Functions Like The Anti Theft Work When Internet Connection Is Cut Off From Eufy Security Cameras?

 Yes.
 The anti-theft siren on both the body of the cameras themselves and the base station will all go out and alert you of an unauthorized movement if they were so armed and set prior, in the face of an internet blackout.

 If you recall, I linked to an article in the prior section that argued that the cameras, for models that need the base station to work, don’t connect directly to the home router for WiFi in other to do their thing.
 Instead, such models rely on the new and novel connection the base station creates for them upon pairing.

 The implication of this novel WiFi connection is that there is still a solid connection and synergy between both camera(s) and base station even when the home router loses internet connection and this covers the anti-theft feature.

 It is genius actually.
 Simplified.

-Eufy security cameras still detect and save motion when there’s an internet blackout from the home router or ISP directly.
-The implication of this, however, is that while it lasts, you’ll not be able to adjust the camera settings, get notified of events as they happen or even view recorded footage remotely/on-site.
+Eufy security cameras still detect and save motion when there is an internet blackout from the home router or ISP directly.
+The implication of this, however, is that while it lasts, you’ll not be able to adjust the camera settings, get notified of events as they happen, or even view recorded footage remotely/on-site.